engity-com/bifroest/docs/reference/auditlog/native-format-contract.md

 does not claim that encrypted inner Cast content is semantically valid.
-Offline recovery of `.becast` must remain possible without the recipient's private key by using signed continuation state, without inventing terminal output.
+Offline recovery of `.becast` must remain possible without the recipient's private key by using signed continuation state, without inventing terminal output or overriding a final chunk's completed status.
 A valid `.cast` export is reconstructed deterministically, checked against the sealed digest and signature, and never emitted without explicit `--with-sensitive`.
 It is the only Asciicast representation; no `.cast` or `.jsonl` is generated automatically on disk or at remote targets.